day8/re-frame/docs/data-oriented-design.md

 Really?
 What machine?

 A virtual machine.
-All the Event Handlers you register in your re-frame app collectively implement the "virtual machine" on which these instructions execute.
+The many Event Handlers you register in your re-frame app collectively implement the "virtual machine" on which these instructions execute.
 When you register a new event handler using `reg-event-db`,